Home Page Treatments Muscle Disease Rehabilitation

 Blood tests In muscle diseases caused by muscle breakdown, detailed blood tests such as the level of muscle breakdown enzymes (such as CK, CK-MB, AST, ALT), blood count, blood electrolyte levels are performed.

-Electromyography or EMG: The electrical activity of the nerves in the arms and legs is measured.
+Electroneuromyography (ENMG): The electrical activity of the nerves in the arms and legs is measured.
 A needle electrode is used to examine the images of the muscles during contraction and relaxation.

 Muscle biopsy A small piece of muscle tissue is taken.
 This is examined in the laboratory to determine which proteins are missing or damaged.
 It helps to determine the type of muscle disease.